 The Dallas Municipal Center’s dramatic sloping façade is a monolith of 60,000 cubic yards of buff-colored Type K shrinkage-compensating cement concrete created with Komponent cement technology.
 It reaches out 70 feet over the plaza to draw the public into its shelter.

 Komponent technology helped minimize cracking in the exposed cast-in-place concrete.
-The giant load-bearing brackets were post-tensioned vertically and horizontally.
+The giant load-bearing brackets were post-tensioned both vertically and horizontally.
 Komponent technology allowed the structural engineer to minimize the amount of reinforcing steel required for shortening due to concrete shrinkage.